 For further information and guidelines relating to Under-graduate and Post-graduate courses, please see the relevant sections of our website.

-For a list of PSI Accredited Undergraduate courses in Ireland please click here
+The view the list of PSI Accredited Undergraduate courses please click here.

-For a list of PSI Accredited Postgraduate courses in Ireland please click here
+To view the list of PSI Accredited Postgraduate courses please click here.

 Guidelines on the accreditation of courses leading to a first qualification in psychology.
 Completion of an accredited degree confers eligibility for graduate membership.

 (Available on Download MENU to left)